Senate GOP rips Trump's attorney for lackluster arguments on trial's first day - KION546

 Schoen defended his colleague, saying, “I thought he did a great job,” when asked about his colleague’s arguments.

-Republican Sen. Kevin Cramer of North Dakota said the argument from Castor was “a little disorganized” and that “the problem was it was more spontaneous than it was planned and prepared.”
+Cramer said the argument from Castor was “a little disorganized” and that “the problem was it was more spontaneous than it was planned and prepared.”

 Cramer, who voted against the constitutionality of the impeachment trial, said he thought Trump’s defense team was caught off-guard by the House impeachment managers’ arguments, saying, “I, frankly, think they were a little surprised, to be honest.”